pencil-js/pencil.js/readme.md

 ### Performance
-Even if it's ok, this package is not built around performance.
+Even if Pencil can draw thousand of shapes, it's not built around performance.
-If you're looking to draw thousand of shapes in your particle generator, try [Processing](https://processing.org/) instead.
+If you want to code an efficient particle generator, try [Processing](https://processing.org/) instead.

-If you want clean, easy to use syntax, be welcome my friend.
+However, if you want a clean and easy to use syntax, be welcomed my friend.

 ## Purpose